shivsj21/Notes/Install-Laravel-Apache-Ubuntu.md

 # Step 1: Prepare Your Droplet
-- Update the System
-Connect to your droplet via SSH: bash
+- Connect to your droplet via SSH:
-Copy code
 ```sh
 ssh root@your-droplet-ip
 ```